-I read a lot on low carb diets and healthy foods as a whole.
+I read a lot about low-carb diets and healthy foods as a whole.
 Research on workout plans and reading about people’s experiences became my inspiration.
-I came to the conclusion to start by giving up fast food, packaged foods, sugar, white flour products, rice, pasta, alcohol, fizzy drinks and fruit juices.
+I came to the conclusion to start by giving up fast food, packaged foods, sugar, white flour products, rice, pasta, alcohol, fizzy drinks, and fruit juices.
 I wasn’t sure of how long I would last without the aforementioned but I needed to start somewhere.
 That’s how it began.

 One year into my weight loss journey, I also incorporated intermittent fasting into my plan.
 It helps keep insulin levels low as well as manages calorie intake.
 Intermittent fasting is not absolutely necessary at the beginning of your weight loss journey but can be a powerful tool along the way, especially if you plateau.